GoncaloPascoal/els-proj/README.md

 #### Load Unstructured Instruction - `loadUnstructured` (**NEW**)

-Extracts a table from a file or set of unstructuredfiles.
+Extracts a table from a file or set of unstructured files.
 Inherits the `load` instruction's parameters.

 - `instructions`: list of text instructions that specify how to extract the table.
   - **Possible Instructions:**